heartburn-dev/PKI-Escalate/README.md

 - Changes made to the CHILD domain objects related to the certificate service are replicated up to the PARENT domain.
 - Certificate Templates are stored in the AD object `CN=Certificate Templates,CN=Public Key Services,CN=Services,CN=Configuration,DC=DomainName,DC=Tld`.
 - Published Certificate Templates, that is, those that are useable, are stored in the `certificateTemplates` value of the `CN=CAName,CN=Enrollment Services,CN=Public Key Services,CN=Services,CN=Configuration,DC=DomainName,DC=Tld` container.
 - Both of these are children of the `CN=Public Key Services,CN=Services,CN=Configuration,DC=DomainName,DC=Tld` container.
 In the CHILD domain, the SYSTEM user has FULL CONTROL of this container.
-By default, there is no inheritance to the Certificate Templates and Enrollment Services containers, but with FULL CONTROL, we can add this.
+By default, there is no inheritance to the Enrollment Services container, restricting the ability to publish certificates, but with full control of the PARENT, we can add this.
 - Changes made to this container by the SYSTEM user in the CHILD domain will be replicated up to the PARENT domain!

 In essence, this allows us to: